Digital-Defiance/StarRealmsAssistant/README.md

 ## Acknowledgments

-- The creators of Dominion for inspiring this project
+- The creators of Star Realms for inspiring this project
 - React and NX for providing the development framework
 - Material-UI for the component library
 - Digital Defiance and Jessica Mulein for facilitating and creating this work